CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ## 5. MVP

 To create our minimum viable product, we will begin with the basics of our app, photo and text input.
 Following that, a coherent and clean user interface will begin to form from our data received from beta testing and interviewing users.
 The app will move through many iterations before we find an attractive and functional look.
-Features wise, we will continue to conduct studies about what features potential users would like to see added to the app in the future.
-As we learn from these studies, the app will morph in the direction of what the the user base would like to see.
+Features wise, we will continue to conduct studies about what potential users would like to see added to the app in the future.
+As we learn from these studies, the app will morph in the direction of what the our user base envisons.

 ## 6. Use cases